algorandfoundation/puya/docs/src/content/docs/language-guide/calling-apps.md

 #### Method signature or name

-An ARC-4 method selector can be used e.g. `"hello(string)string` along with a type index to specify the return type.
+An ARC-4 method selector can be used e.g. `"hello(string)string"` along with a type index to specify the return type.
 Additionally just a name can be provided and the method signature will be inferred e.g.

 ```python